RLouisy826/HTML_Learning/README.md

 These fonts are all provided by "Google fonts".
 God bless google.

-The README.md must contain specific information, here is a templat below :
+The README.md must contain specific information, here is a template below :
 /---------------------------------------Template----------------------------------------/
 Project name :
 Project number :